 “An eastward sojourn begins, this time for the Annual Summit with Japan.
 PM departs for Tokyo,” External Affairs Ministry spokesperson Vikas Swarup said on twitter this morning.

-From Tokyo, Modi, accompanied by Abe, will travel to Kobe by the famed Shinkansen bullet train, the technology that will be deployed for the Mumbai-Ahmedabad High Speed Railway.
+From Tokyo, Modi, accompanied by Abe, will travel to Kobe by the famed Shinkansen bullet train.
+Japan will deploy the technology for the Mumbai-Ahmedabad High-Speed Railway.

 He will visit the Kawasaki Heavy Industries facility in Kobe, where high speed railway is manufactured.